Army sub-lieutenant arrested accused of beating elderly man to death in Bangu

 Civilian police officers from the 34th DP (Bangu) arrested on the morning of this Sunday (30) an Army sub-lieutenant accused of beating an elderly man, aged 60, who was a neighbor, and confused the door of the house with that of the military.
 According to the investigators, Joaquim Luiz Antunes Moço, would be drunk, and in the dawn of the last day 23, he would have wrong the address when trying to enter the house.
 He then proceeded to beat and scream at the accused’s house.
 Annoyed, Clodoaldo Oliveira da Silva Clementino, 42, left the residence and allegedly cursed the victim, who continued knocking on the gate.

 According to investigators, the warrant officer “grabbed a club and began beating the elderly man for several minutes until he had fallen to the ground in the street.”
-According to the investigators, it was the neighbors who saw the aggressions and called Samu.
+According to the investigators, it was the neighbors who saw the aggressions and called Samu, who provided help and took him to the Pedro II Municipal Hospital, in Santa Cruz.

+Joaquim Luiz was hospitalized for five days.
+However, he died last Friday (28).
+In a note, the Municipal Health Department confirmed that the elderly person was admitted to the unit with a report of physical aggression.
+During hospitalization, the elderly man “went through two cranial CT scans and remained under neurological surveillance”.
+The body was sent to the Legal Medical Institute (IML) for examinations on the cause of death.

 At the police station, the man refused to give a statement and said he “will only speak in court”. ) of Vila Militar, in the West Zone of Rio.